Skip to main content

 For example, for the secret below, use secret/test/webapp/api_key to get the secret value in Torq.

-• Use the secret value in integration fields that require sensitive information.
+2. Use the secret: In the Torq integration form, use the secret value in integration fields that require sensitive information.

 get the AWS SSM region

-Use the secret value in integration fields that require sensitive information.
+2. Use the secret: In the Torq integration form, use the secret value in integration fields that require sensitive information.

 Go to Secrets in Azure Key Vault to get the name of the secret